-We recognise that staff working in the setting of The Ranch Weymouth who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation
+We recognise that staff working in the setting of The Ranch Weymouth who have become involved with a child who has suffered harm, or appears to be likely to suffer harm, may find the situation stressful and upsetting.

 2. Types of abuse and additional vulnerabilities